KSou799/Urban-Circular-Hack-Helsinki-2025-Helsinki-Finland/README.md

 The Grid/Price slider controls the weighting.
 The Flex participation slider scales how much of each load actually shifts.

-> **Note:** This is a greedy weighted heuristic, not a global optimiser.
-It is fast and transparent, and sufficient for interactive simulation.
-A production district energy management system would co-optimise all loads simultaneously.

 ---

 ## Data Sources and Limitations